kantord/headson/README.md

 - Multiple inputs: preview many files at once with a shared or per‑file budget.
 - Fast: uses a streaming arena parser and SIMD‑accelerated JSON ingestion.
 - CLI and libraries: usable from the terminal, Rust, and Python.
+- Tail mode: prefer the end of arrays when truncating (`--tail` or `tail=True` in Python).
+Strings are unaffected; JSON output remains strict.

 ## Shell Mental Model

 If you’re comfortable with tools like `head` and `tail`, use `headson` when you want a quick, structured peek into a JSON file without dumping the entire thing.

-- `head` gives the first N lines/bytes, but it can break JSON in the middle of a token.
+- `head`/`tail` operate on bytes/lines and may cut JSON mid‑token.
-- `jq` prints valid JSON, but it prints the whole document unless you add filtering.
+- `jq` prints valid JSON but typically the entire document unless you craft filters.
-- `headson` picks a small but useful subset that fits a character budget and preserves structure, so you can scan the shape and some sample values quickly.

-Why not `jq -c . file.json | head -c 200`?
-- That can cut tokens mid‑way → invalid JSON or unreadable fragments.
-- `headson` ensures the preview remains structured; arrays/objects may be truncated with ellipses/comments, but the result is still readable (and valid JSON when using the `json` template).
+- `headson` is like head/tail for trees: it keeps structure, shows representative content, and fits the result to a budget.
+Use `--tail` to prefer array ends when that’s more informative.

 ## Usage